Matsenas/chat-ui/README.md

 ### Reasoning Models

 ChatUI supports specialized reasoning/Chain-of-Thought (CoT) models through the `reasoning` configuration field.
-When properly configured, this displays a UI widget that allows users to view or collapse the model’s reasoning steps.
+When properly configured, this displays a UI widget that allows users to view or collapse the model's reasoning steps.
 We support three types of reasoning parsing:

 #### Token-Based Delimitations